 This Cost Recovery Implementation Statement (CRIS) provides information about how we implement industry funding for our regulatory activities.
-We will publish a CRIS each year; we have published this version for comment.
+We will publish a CRIS each year; this version takes into account stakeholder feedback on the version we published for comment in October 2017.